Group Decision-Making System with Sentiment Analysis of Discussion Chat and Fuzzy Consensus Modeling: Numerical Example - Sample Application

-If the restaurant's affordability is less than the mean affordability, it is considered affordable (boolean value of 1).
-Otherwise, it is not (0). \item Location:

-A location rating below the mean is considered less favorable (boolean value of 1), and above the mean is considered favorable (boolean value of 0). \item Interior Design:

-A rating above the mean is deemed favorable (boolean value of 1), and below the mean as less favorable (boolean value of 0). \item Direct Use of Binary Features: For features already in binary form, such as the availability of vegan options and child-friendly areas, the values are directly used in the preference score calculation without normalization. \end{itemize}
+\item Affordability: If the restaurant's affordability is less than the mean affordability, it is considered affordable (boolean value of 1).
+Otherwise, it is not (0). \item Location: A location rating below the mean is considered less favorable (boolean value of 1), and above the mean is considered favorable (boolean value of 0). \item Interior Design: A rating above the mean is deemed favorable (boolean value of 1), and below the mean as less favorable (boolean value of 0). \item Direct Use of Binary Features: For features already in binary form, such as the availability of vegan options and child-friendly areas, the values are directly used in the preference score calculation without normalization. \end{itemize}

 The group preference value is determined by averaging the preference values provided by the experts (see Table \ref{tab:pref_assess_matrix_2}).